visualia/visualia_original/README.md

 Note that this could be reconsidered in the future, giving Typescript-based Deno is part of the project toolchain already.

-#### Tell me the backstory!
+## Backstory

-Visualia is a second take on the same idea: creating lightweight dynamic documents using the latest Javascript features, VueJS and Markdown.
+Visualia is a second take on the initial idea: creating lightweight dynamic documents using the latest Javascript features, VueJS and Markdown.

-Although the [first version called Fachwerk](https://github.com/designstem/fachwerk) did serve the need of the project it was created for -- to deliver next-gen educational materials -- the actual implementation was somewhat lacking:
+Although the first version called [Fachwerk](https://github.com/designstem/fachwerk) did serve the need of the project it was created for -- to deliver next-gen educational materials -- the actual implementation was somewhat lacking:

 - It was too early for fully embracing ESM (ECMAScript modules).
 Many of the project dependencies did not yet offer ESM module builds so custom Rollup-based build system was introduced for transpiling CommonJS modules to ESM (similar what [Snowpack](https://www.snowpack.dev/) does).